 View fullsize On Scriptnotes Episode 412: Writing About Mental Health and Addiction, John August initiated a new feature, which you can hear by following that link and listening to the whole episode (which I encourage you to do because it’s a great episode), or you can just listen to this excerpt: Here’s the excerpt from … Continue reading Please Stop!

 The vast majority of the episodes of the first season of the Perry Mason show were based directly on novels of Erle Stanley Gardner.
 As I was watching the show I recognized several of the titles as books that I had read as a teenager, not that I recalled the plots anymore.
-View fullsize Then … Continue reading The Case of the Green-Eyed Sister
+Then when The … Continue reading The Case of the Green-Eyed Sister

 Another old black and white TV series that I’ve recently added to my Plex streaming library is the original 1957 Raymond Burr 271-episode Perry Mason show.
 Perry Mason The Complete Series DVD The show started airing when I was in third grade, but I’m not sure just when I began watching it.
 It’s all sort … Continue reading The Case of the Incompetent Cross-Examination